Geopolitics and Climate Change

 On top of the struggle for dominance between China and the US, we will likely see a further rise in global multipolarity, in combination with resource scarcity.
 Resource-rich states (particularly those with resources needed for the green transition) could become “swing states” that oscillate between NATO-West and China-Russia-East.
 This could lead to a re-emergence of proxy wars that further destabilize weakly governed countries which have important resources.

-What to watch for and what to do as an investor?
+What to watch for as an investor?

 Geopolitical developments in the short but also the long term will shape the transition.
 For investors seeking “future-proof” solutions for their portfolios, there currently appears to be little alternative to maintaining a strong focus on “transition-proof” investments.